Andy4495/emulator-8-bit/README.md

 - Support additional file formats such as S-Records which would allow specific memory locations to be defined by the file.
 - Interrupts (maskable and non-maskable)
 - Disassembler
+- Automated test suite
 - Support additonal processor types

+## Observations

+While I have been keeping up with my C++ skills for the past several years by writing Arduino programs, there are certain aspects of C++ programming that I had gotten a little rusty at.
+Part of that has to do with the ease-of-use features inherent with Arduino pre-processing (e.g. automatic prototype generation and hiding main()).
+But other areas that I had lost practice in are inherent in the differences in programming in an embedded system versus an application written to run on an OS (Linux/Unix).

+In particular:

+- Streams (files, `cin`, `cout`)
+  - Including cases where variables need to be casted to print properly when using `cout`
+- Choosing the proper variable type and size
+  - I am pretty good at this with Arduino, but it caused me some headaches when trying to switch from thinking "small embedded 8-bit" to "large linux 64-bit"
+- Using Makefiles and the myriad options available with the compiler and linker, compared to Arduino where most of that is hidden from the user

 ## References